grease-xmr/grease/docs/src/20_circuits.typ

 === Channel Dispute

-In case of a *dispute* a plaintiff will:
+In case of a *dispute*, a plaintiff will:
 + provide the unadapted signatures of the closing transaction to the KES,
 + monitor the KES public state for the dispute status.